Elphel/linux-elphel/README.md

 subdirectory.

-The khelper.py script is used to generate filters for the kernel by collecting information - which files where accessed during `bitbake linux-xlnx -s compile -f`, results are injected into *.cproject* configuratgion file, so any of the Linux kernel files that were not accessed during build will be marked as excluded from build (crossed out) and not resolved by the indexer.
+The khelper.py script is used to generate filters for the kernel by collecting information - which files where accessed during `bitbake linux-xlnx -c compile -f`, results are injected into *.cproject* configuratgion file, so any of the Linux kernel files that were not accessed during build will be marked as excluded from build (crossed out) and not resolved by the indexer.